Energy and Mass Balances

 - Improved EAF process Control using On-line Offgas Analysis – OFFGAS (EU RFCS)

-- Fundamental investigation into the formation of nitrogen oxides in the electric arc furnace (DFG)
+- Fundamental investigations on the formation of nitrogen oxides in the electric arc furnace (DFG)

 - Development of operating conditions to improve chemical energy yield and performance of dedusting in airtight EAF (EU ECSC)